Skip to content

 1

-For ease of reading, the example shows the content before URLEncode.
+For readability, the example is the content before URLEncode.
 Actual URL parameters need to be URLEncoded.

-In some cases, if an HTTP request with a JSON body cannot be sent, parameters can be passed in a manner similar to a Form submission, where each field name is the parameter name.
+In some cases, if you cannot send an HTTP request with a JSON body, you can also pass parameters in a form similar to a Form, where each field name is the parameter name.

-Since Form submissions cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called are all strings.
-The function needs to perform type conversion on the parameters itself.
+Since Form data submission cannot distinguish between the string "100" and the integer 100, the function will receive all parameters as strings when called.
+The function needs to perform type conversion on the parameters.

 Text Only